scalarHubTech/guidees/guides/core-concepts.md

 ### S_l_Nexus
 The S_l_Nexus Controller assists businesses in mapping their operations to jurisdictions with tax obligations, ensuring local compliance.
-It is critical to define relationships between accounts and tax jurisdictions and facilitate compliance management.
+Defining relationships between accounts and tax jurisdictions and facilitating compliance management is critical.
 The controller tracks, retrieves, and updates tax nexuses, automating compliance workflows and reducing manual efforts.
 By enabling accurate tax calculations and aligning operations with legal requirements, the S_l_Nexus Controller helps organizations adhere to regional regulations seamlessly.
 This functionality is essential for maintaining precise reporting and avoiding compliance issues.

 | **Resource** | **Description** |
 |--------------|---------------------------------------------------------------------------------------------------|